AI Governance for UK Law Firms

 The engine evaluates output against SRA Code of Conduct for Firms rules including 2.1 (effective governance), 2.2 (compliance records), 2.5 (risk management), 4.2 (competent service), 4.3 (staff competence), and 6.3–6.5 (confidentiality and disclosure).
 Rule coverage expands continuously.

-Join the UK firms building AI governance before the regulator asks for it.
+Join the UK firms putting AI governance in place before the regulator asks for it.

 Important notices